SandeepGKP/AI-Interview-Bot/README.md

 This project is an AI-powered video interview bot designed to streamline the recruitment process by automating initial candidate screenings.

 ## Documentation
+This section provides detailed insights into the project's architecture, technologies, and implementation specifics.

 ### Tech Stack Used